aviemet/useInertiaForm/README.md

 ### &lt;Submit&gt;

-Since the `Form` component submits data by intercepting the `submit` event, this button actually does very little.
-Mostly, it disables the submit button while the form is processing to avoid double submits.
-It does this by passing `disabled` as a prop to the button element, which itself can be customized using the `component` prop.
-It accepts either a string or a React component, so if you use anything other than a button, you'll need to manually trigger the form submit action somehow.
+Since the `Form` component submits data by intercepting the `submit` event, using this submit button is not strictly necessary.
+It does, however, have a few features which might be useful.

+* Disabled while processing to avoid multiple submits
+* Pass a list of data paths to `requiredFields` prop to disable the button unless those fields are not empty
+* Customize the element using the `component` props.
+Accepts either a string or a React element.

 An example of customizing the submit button using Mantine: